Frequently Asked Questions

 What services do you offer?

-We offer Speech Therapy (ST) , Feeding Therapy, Occupational Therapy (OT), Orofacial Therapy, Communication Therapy for Children with Hearing Loss, and Lip and Tongue Ties (pre and post surgery).
+We offer Speech Therapy (ST) , Feeding Therapy, Occupational Therapy (OT), Physical Therapy (PT), Specialized Sensory Integration and Social Skills Therapy, Orofacial Therapy, Communication Therapy for Children with Hearing Loss, and Lip and Tongue Ties (pre and post surgery).
+Each program is designed to meet the individual needs of your child.

 How can I make an appointment?
 What do I need to get started?